caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 **Why It's not Smart:** This question its quite a contradiction to ESR's principles.
-There are many red flags such as [4] Be Precise and Informative: The question is not precise.
+There are many red flags such as [4] Be Precise and Informative - The question is not precise.
 It does not provide details about the programming environment, tools used, or the specific problem in the code.
 [8] Describe Symptoms, Not Guesses - The question doesn't describe symptoms or behaviors in a programming context, only a desired outcome.
 [11] Be Explicit in Your Question - the programmer doesn't provide details about what has been tried or what specific help is needed (i.e, What kind of frame are you referring too?), making it unclear.

 ### Evaluation

 We, software engineers, have our own rigorous methodology to crafting our nature of inquiries.
 We tend to craft our inquiries to maximize producitive output, akin to how scientist utilize their own methodology to produce productive results, or how and historians methodically analyze past events to understand and interpret our world, we too approach our software engineering problems with a structured and analytical mindset.
 By adopting established guidelines like those set forth by Eric S. Raymond, to which, high-quality questions results in high-quality solutions, making us more pragmatic and productive when engineering software systems.

+Note: ChatGPT assisted with the summarization of [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).